Jesse J. Prinz

 (still an adjunct there); Washington University in St. Louis

-Previous visiting positions: Center for Advanced Study in Behavioral Sciences at Stanford, Ecole Normale Superieure in Paris, The University of London, California Institute of Technology, University of Maryland at College Park
+Visiting positions: Humboldt University in Berlin, Center for Advanced Study in Behavioral Sciences at Stanford, Ecole Normale Superieure in Paris, The University of London, California Institute of Technology, University of Maryland at College Park

 I work primarily in the philosophy of psychology, broadly construed.
 I am interested in how the mind works.
 I think philosophical accounts of the mental can be fruitfully informed by findings from psychology, the neurosciences, anthropology, and related fields.
 My theoretical convictions are unabashedly empiricist.
 I hope to resuscitate core claims of British Empiricism against the backdrop of contemporary philosophy of mind and cognitive science.